Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 | **Inputs/Outputs** | Inputs are 30V-tolerant |
 | **12V current limit** | 200mA |
 | **5V and 3.3V current limit** | 100mA total on 5V and 3.3V |

+## Compatible motors and encoders

+Use motors with 1.8 or more degrees per step. **Do not use 0.9deg motors**.
+The positioning accuracy depends on the resolution of the encoder, not on the degrees/step of the motor.

+When using a quadrature encoder or any other type of encoder that sigbals relative motion (not absolute shaft angle), **there must be an integer number of output pulses from the encoder per 4 full steps**.
+For example, a 1.8deg/step motor (200 full steps/rev) could have an encoder with 1000cpr (20 pulses per 4 full steps), 2000 cpr (40 pulses per 4 full steps) or 2500 cpr (50 pulses per 4 full steps).

+The maximum speed at which the firmware can drive the motor is typically 6000 full steps/second or a little higher.

 ## Firmware notes